Regularized Zero-Variance Control Variates: Empirical Assessment

 We perform an empirical comparison of the following methods using examples of varying complexity: \begin{itemize} \item \textbf{vanilla}: Monte Carlo integration without control variates. \item \textbf{\zv{Q}}: ZV-CV with OLS and order $Q$ polynomial. \item \textbf{\zvl{Q}}: ZV-CV with LASSO and order $Q$ polynomial. \item \textbf{\zvr{Q}}: ZV-CV with ridge regression and order $Q$ polynomial. \item \textbf{sub\textsubscript{$k$}-}: This prefix indicates \textit{a priori} ZV-CV with a subset of size $k$.
 Applications are limited to $d>1$ dimensions.
 We only apply \textbf{sub\textsubscript{$k$}-} ideas to posterior expectations since $\varphi(\vtheta)$ is a function of a single parameter and a potentially reasonable subset may be known \textit{a priori}. \item \textbf{crossval}: Control variate selection using 2-fold cross-validation.
-This method chooses between \zv{\text{Q}}, \zvl{\text{Q}}, \zvr{\text{Q}} and \textbf{sub\textsubscript{$k$}-} where applicable. \item \textbf{CF}: Control functionals with a second-order Stein operator, a Gaussian kernel $k(\vtheta,\vtheta') = \exp(-\|\vtheta - \vtheta'\|_2^2 /\lambda)$ and selection of $\lambda$ using $5$-fold cross-validation with the generous 15-value grid $10^{\vect{\kappa}}$ where $\kappa_i = -3 + 0.5i$ for $i=0,\ldots,14$. \end{itemize} The main purposes of these comparisons are to investigate the performance of higher order polynomials, the utility of penalised regression and the ability to achieve variance reduction using a subset of derivatives.
-The purpose of the comparisons to CF is not necessarily to outperform CF, as it can be infeasible to apply in its basic form for large $N$, but to benchmark the performance of these novel methods against what is typically considered the gold standard of approximation.
-A variety of sample sizes, integrands $\varphi(\vtheta)$ and target distributions $p$ are used for fair comparisons.
-We focus on sample sizes that are typical of SMC, ranging from $N=10$ to $N=5000$ but we note that larger sample sizes can be accommodated by the regularised ZV-CV methods which have a computational complexity of $\mathcal{O}(N)$.
+This method chooses between \zv{\text{Q}}, \zvl{\text{Q}}, \zvr{\text{Q}} and \textbf{sub\textsubscript{$k$}-} where applicable. \item \textbf{CF}: Control functionals with a second-order Stein operator, a Gaussian kernel $k(\vtheta,\vtheta') = \exp(-\|\vtheta - \vtheta'\|_2^2 /\sigma^2)$ and selection of $\sigma^2$ using $5$-fold cross-validation with the generous 15-value grid $10^{\vect{\kappa}}$ where $\kappa_i = -3 + 0.5i$ for $i=0,\ldots,14$. \end{itemize} Methods written with the prefix sub\textsubscript{$k$}- or the name \zvl{Q}, \zvr{Q} or crossval are novel for all $Q$ and $k$.
+The main purposes of these comparisons are to investigate the performance of higher order polynomials, the utility of penalized regression and the ability to achieve variance reduction using a subset of derivatives.
+The purpose of the comparisons to CF is not necessarily to outperform CF, as CF can be infeasible to apply in its basic form for large $N$, but to benchmark the performance of these novel methods against CF. A variety of sample sizes, integrands $\varphi(\vtheta)$ and target distributions $p$ are used for fair comparisons.
+We focus on sample sizes that are typical of SMC, ranging from $N=10$ to $N=10,000$ but we note that larger sample sizes can be accommodated by the regularized ZV-CV methods which have a computational complexity of $\mathcal{O}(N)$.